AnneJ17/android-cheat-sheet/README.md

 * **What is Intent Filter?**

-  Intent filters specifies the type of the intent that the component would like to receive.
-When you create an implicit intent, the Android system finds the appropriate component to start by comparing the contents of the intent to the intent filters declared in the manifest file of other apps on the device.
+  Intent filters Specifies the types of intents that an activity, service, or broadcast receiver can respond to.
+It filter out intents that these components are willing to receive.
+When you create an implicit intent, the Android system finds the appropriate component to start by comparing the contents of the intent to the intent filters declared in the manifest file of other apps on the device.<br>
+  <action> -> generic action to perform (eg. ACTION_MAIN - main entry point)
+  <category> -> what kind of component that should handle the intent (eg. CATEGORY_DEFAULT, CATEGORY_BROWSABLE, CATEGORY_LAUNCHER)
+  <data> -> Declaes the data type accepted to be acted on.
+Can be just a URI, or both a data type(MIME type) and a URI.

 * **What is ViewGroup?**